-And, as compared with the prior law requirement to print separate ballots for each qualified political party (as many as seven separate ballots required for the 2012 presidential election [See Exhibit A, Test Claim, at p.
-72.), and to include the names of each party's winning candidates in the general election ballot, preparing a single primary ballot for all voter-nominated offices, and printing only the names of the top two "vote getters" in the general election ballot likely presents a cost savings to the counties.
-In that context, the additional requirement to receive and print a list of endorsements from qualified political parties produces at most de minimis added costs.
-Moreover, the requirement imposed by CC/ROV #11005, to treat a list of endorsements as timely received if provided by a qualified political party not later than 43 days prior to a special election, is also intended to implement and incidental to Proposition 14 and produces at most de minimis added costs.
+And, as compared with the prior law requirements to print separate ballots for each qualified political party (as many as seven separate ballots required for the 2012 presidential election [See Exhibit A, Test Claim, at p.
+72.]), and to include the names of each party's winning candidates (i.e., each party's nominees) in the general election ballot, preparing a single primary ballot for all voter-nominated offices, and printing only the names of the top two "vote getters" in the general election ballot likely presents a cost savings to the counties.
+In that context, the additional requirement to receive and print a list of endorsements from qualified political parties, instead of printing separate primary ballots and including the names of all nominees in the general election ballot, is incidental to Proposition 14 and produces at most de minimis added costs.
+Moreover, the requirement imposed by CC/ROV #11005, to treat a list of endorsements as timely received if provided by a qualified political party not later than 43 days prior to a special election, is also incidental to Proposition 14 and produces at most de minimis added costs, in context of the larger program.